How to avoid a replica of the Windrush scandal for EU citizens in UK

-They are called the “Windrush generation” after the ship that brought people from the Caribbeans to the UK in 1948.
-In the following years, many arrived from Commonwealth nations to help rebuild Britain after the Second World War.
-Over the years, howerer, immigration laws have changed their status.
-Although the 1971 immigration act granted them Indefinite Leave to Remain, acknowledging their right to stay in the UK permanently, many never applied for documents nor registered their children.
+They are called the “Windrush generation” after the name of the ship that brought people from the Caribbeans to the UK in 1948.
+That year, the British Nationality Act gave citizenship and the right to settle in the country to all people in the UK and its colonies.
+As citizens, many arrived from Commonwealth nations to help rebuild Britain after the Second World War.
+But over time, new immigration laws have changed their status.
+Lost the citizenship, the immigration act of 1971 granted them Indefinite Leave to Remain, the right to stay in the UK permanently.
+But many never applied for documents nor registered their children.
+And if that was not necessarily a problem at the time, an increasingly tough immigration regime is now threatening their future in the country.

-That was not necessarily a problem at the time, but with an increasingly tough immigration regime, their rights are now threatened.
-Immigration rules introduced in 2014 by Prime Minister Theresa May, then Home Secretary, require landlords, employers and health care providers to demand evidence of legal status before providing certain services.
-In this ‘hostile environment’, a description used by Theresa May herself, many people of the Windrush generation have been put in a difficult position.
+Immigration rules introduced in 2014 by Theresa May, then Home Secretary, require landlords, employers and health care providers to demand tenant, employees or users evidence of their legal status.
+In this ‘hostile environment’, a description used by Theresa May herself, many of the Windrush generation have been put in a difficult position.
 Without documents or past records to prove their rights, many have been pushed out of the job market, deprived of a pension or denied access to healthcare.
-Many have been deported.
+Some have also been deported.

-Their stories were brought up by the media as the Commonwealth biennial summit took place in the UK this week.
+Their stories have started to emerge in the media this week, as the Commonwealth biennial summit was taking place in the UK.
 Prime Minister Theresa May was forced into an apology.
 The British government promised a task force to deal with the issue, as well as compensation for those affected.